Food and drink queriesRequired Field *

 Cider, wine, sherry, spirits, port and liqueurs are gluten free.

-There are two types of gluten free beer – naturally gluten free and gluten reduced.
-For both types, by law, manufacturers can only label their beer gluten free if it contains 20 ppm or less of gluten (the legal definition of gluten free).
-In addition, a beer made from barley must, by allergen labelling law, state on the labelling that it ‘contains barley.’
-You can find out more about how gluten free beer is made and tested by clicking here.
+There are two types of gluten free beer, naturally gluten free beer and gluten removed gluten free beer.
+For both types, by law, manufacturers can only label a beer gluten free if it contains 20 ppm or less of gluten.
+In addition, a gluten removed gluten free beer made from barley must, by allergen labelling law, state on the label that it ‘contains barley’.
+For more information about fermented, hydrolysed products please read our article.

 I've heard spelt is suitable for people with coeliac disease.
 Is this true?